LeoCumpli21/LNAnalysis/README.md

-# LNAnalysis
+# Lightning Network node analysis

-Data analysis of the activity of a Lightning Network node
+## Data analysis of the activity of a Lightning Network routing node